i2a2/irioCoreCpp/README.md

 # Compilation
 ## Prerequisites
-The requires packages for compiling the project are:
+The required packages for compiling the project are:
 - pugixml-devel
 - gtest-devel
 - rsync